About Lake Erie Yearly Meeting

 LEYM holds an annual meeting for four days in July for inspiration and fellowship, with business meetings for consideration of basic policies, committee reports, and responses to concerns brought by committees, and the naming of officers, representatives to Friends’ organizations, and committees.

 LEYM appoints representatives to the following Quaker organizations: American Friends Service Committee; Friends Committee on National Legislation; Quaker Earthcare Witness; Friends General Conference; Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns; Friends World Committee on Consultation; William Penn House; Olney Friends School; Wilmington Yearly Meeting; Ohio Yearly Meeting (Conservative); Canadian Yearly Meeting; Evangelical Friends International – Eastern Region.

-A Representative Meeting is held on a weekend in early March for committee meetings and to prepare the work of the annual meeting.
+A Representative Meeting is held on a weekend in the spring for committee meetings and to prepare the work of the annual meeting.

 At present, the following standing committees are active: Advancement & Outreach, Arrangements & Site, Earthcare, Finance & Budget, High School Youth Program, Ministry & Nurture, Nominating, Peace, Program, Publications & Archives, and Youth & Children.
 Currently, it has no paid staff other than a part-time Youth Coordinator.
 The yearly meeting budget includes support for two private Quaker schools: the Friends School in Detroit and Olney School in Barnesville, Ohio.